TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationFiles/Index.rst

--  You **MUST NOT** rely on the PHP constant :php:`__FILE__` for detection of include path of the script - the configuration might be executed from a cached script and therefore such information should be derived from e.g. :php:`\TYPO3\CMS\Core\Utility\GeneralUtility::getFileAbsFileName()` or :php:`ExtensionManagementUtility::extPath()`.
+-  You **MUST NOT** rely on the PHP constant :php:`__FILE__` for detection of include path of the script - the configuration might be executed from a cached file with a different location and therefore such information should be derived from e.g. :php:`\TYPO3\CMS\Core\Utility\GeneralUtility::getFileAbsFileName()` or :php:`ExtensionManagementUtility::extPath()`.